Affordable Housing - Supplementary Planning Guidance 2024

 A range of housing in terms of dwelling size, type, tenure, and affordability is central to achieving mixed, balanced communities, and ensuring areas are attractive to people of different ages, lifestyles, and incomes.

+1.4 In order to aid the effective implementation of Policy HOU5, the Council considers it prudent to produce this guidance.
 It is aimed at providing further clarity to landowners, developers and agents to enable the efficient and effective delivery of affordable housing, consistently with Policy HOU5.

 It does not introduce new policy.